StewBC/machines/import/a2m/README.md

 .word `value`[, value]* | Outputs `value` as 16 bits, lo to hi

 #### Assembler Expressions
 The assembler has a nice expression parser.
-These are valid cluases, operands and operators, here called the tokens, and this also illustrates the order of presedence.
+These are valid clauses, operands and operators, here called the tokens, and this also illustrates the order of precedence.
 Token | Description
 --- | ---
 `*` `:` [Num](#assembler-numbers) [variables](#assembler-variables) `(` | Address, anonymous labels, variables and brackets
 `+` `-` `<` `>` `~` | Unary plus, minus, lo byte, hi byte and not
 `**` | Exponentiation (Raise to the power of)
 `*` `/` `%` | Multiply, divide and modulus
-`+` `-` | Addative (plus and minus)
+`+` `-` | Additive (plus and minus)
 `<<` `>>` | Shift left and shift right
 `&` | Bitwise and
 `^` | Exclusive or